 - 1 pound smoked duck breast, trimmed of fat and sliced

-- THE VINAIGRETTE: In a bowl, whisk together the vinegar, mustard, lemon juice, jam, and mint leaves.
+- In a bowl, whisk together the vinegar, mustard, lemon juice, jam, and mint leaves.
 Add salt and pepper to taste.
 Gradually add the oil, pouring it in a slow, steady stream while whisking to emulsify.
 Set aside.

-- THE SALAD: In a large bowl, toss together the spinach, strawberries, Grana Padano, and pistachios.
+- In a large bowl, toss together the spinach, strawberries, Grana Padano, and pistachios.
 Reserve 2 tablespoons vinaigrette; pour the remaining vinaigrette over the salad mixture and toss to coat evenly.
 Arrange on a serving platter or individual plates.

 - Place the sliced duck in bowl, and splash with the reserved vinaigrette to coat lightly.
 Arrange the duck slices on top of salad.